tsmacdonald/tsmacdonald.github.io/source/jamming.md

 is encouraged to play their favorite Scottish tunes, but newcomers to the Scottish style might find it useful to look over the collection of [tunes we'll probably play](assets/jam-tunes.pdf).

-**Please Note:** The jam will go on hiatus for Christmas, and we will not meet on December 22 or December 29.
-We hope to see you on December 15 and in the new year on January 5!